osks/ctenv/README.md

 ## Why ctenv?

 - ctenv can run commands as your user in a container
-- Can use existing images and run as your user, by creating a matching user in the container at runtime
+- Can use existing images by creating a matching user in the container at runtime
 - Files created with your UID/GID
 - Provides similar functionality as Podman's `--userns=keep-id` but with Docker
 - Optionally fixes ownership of mounted volumes with `:chown` (brings Podman's `:U` functionality to Docker)